 Windsor is just over 25 miles west of London and easily reached by train on a 35-minute journey.

 Prince Harry and Meghan Markle were married at St George’s Chapel at Windsor Castle.
 The chapel is open to visitors Monday, Thursday, Friday and Saturday.

 ⇒ As Windsor Castle is a working palace it is subject to last-minute closures.
 It is generally open most days between 10 am and 4 pm and closes at 3 pm in the Winter.
 Buy your Windsor Castle tickets ahead online to skip the queues.

 50. The London Eye, England

-What better way to see a London than from the London Eye – nestled in the heart of the city.
+What better way to see London than from the London Eye – nestled in the city’s heart.
 Choose from one of the 32 capsules to soar above the city, drinking in a 360-degree view of London and the ever-changing skies.

 Rising before the South Bank, the iconic Ferris wheel allows its visitors to catch views of the River Thames, glimpse Buckingham Palace, and Big Ben.
 And on a clear day, you’ll be able to see as far as Windsor Castle in the distance.

 Sunset rides on the London Eye are especially popular, so don’t forget to book your seat in advance if you want a guaranteed ride during sunset.

 If you don’t get a spot on the wheel, why not take a London Eye River Cruise on the River Thames to catch the stunning sunset.

 Halong Bay includes 1600 island islets which form a range of limestone pillars.
 Most of the islands are uninhabited and quite untouched by humans.
 The Bay covers over 43,000 hectares.